ithaka/PEP/docs/students.md

 ### Elements of a Citation: Print
 Print materials include books, popular magazines, and articles from scholarly journals.
 A complete citation for a print source will point your readers to the exact source you used — including the correct edition number, page number, or format.

-Common elements of a citation include:
+Common elements of a citation include:<br />
 * The author’s name: Who wrote the work?
-Usually this is a person or multiple people,but sometimes the author is an organization or institution.
+Usually this is a person or multiple people,but sometimes the author is an organization or institution.<br />
 * Title: What is the exact title of the work?
-If it appears within a larger work—like an article in a journal or a chapter in a book—what is the title of the larger work?
+If it appears within a larger work—like an article in a journal or a chapter in a book—what is the title of the larger work?<br />
 * Publication date: When was the work published?
 Are there multiple editions or revisions?
-If more than one date is given, use the most recent one in your citation.
+If more than one date is given, use the most recent one in your citation.<br />

 For both books and journal articles, MLA style requires the author’s name, the publication title and/or article title, the publication date, and the format, such as print or web.